Dan Quayle: 1992 re-election campaign

 During the 1992 presidential campaign, Quayle told the news media that he believed homosexuality was a choice, and "the wrong choice".

 Quayle faced off against Gore and Stockdale in the vice presidential debate on October 13, 1992.
 He attempted to avoid the one-sided outcome of his debate with Bentsen four years earlier by staying on the offensive.
 Quayle criticized Gore's book Earth in the Balance with specific page references, though his claims were subsequently criticized by the liberal group FAIR for inaccuracy.

 In Quayle's closing argument, he sharply asked voters, "Do you really believe Bill Clinton will tell the truth?" and "Do you trust Bill Clinton to be your president?"
 Gore and Stockdale talked more about the policies and philosophies they espoused.
 Republican loyalists were largely relieved and pleased with Quayle's performance, and his camp attempted to portray it as an upset triumph against a veteran debater, but post-debate polls were mixed on whether Gore or Quayle had won.
-It ultimately proved to be a minor factor in the election, which Bush and Quayle lost, 168 electoral votes to 370.
+It ultimately proved to be a minor factor in the election, which Bush and Quayle lost, 168 electoral votes to 370 in a landslide.

+During his final months as vice president, Quayle primarily focused on his constitutional duties as president of the Senate during the transition to the incoming Clinton-Gore administration.
+On January 6, 1993, Quayle presided over the certification of the 1992 presidential election, confirming the electoral victory of his and Bush's opponents, Bill Clinton and Al Gore.

+He oversaw the winding down of his office and the transfer of responsibilities to Al Gore.
+This included finalizing work on the bodies he chaired, such as the President's Council on Competitiveness and the National Space Council.
+In the weeks following the November election, he continued to publicly advocate for the Republican platform, specifically focusing on "traditional family values," smaller government, and tax reduction.